Contents of Article

 - The sport and position of the athlete

-Exercise examples include: Back Squat, Deadlift, and Bench Press @ 90-100% of 1RM, or any other exercise using this range of intensity.
+Exercise examples include: Back squat, deadlift, and bench press at 90-100 % of 1RM, or any other exercise using this range of intensity.

 This is a classification zone for exercises deemed to deliver peak power output.
 These exercises typically produce the greatest amount of force in the least amount of time.
-Essentially, power sits in the middle of strength-speed and speed-strength producing the optimal amount force in the shortest time timeframe possible (30-80% of 1RM).
+Essentially, power sits in the middle of strength-speed and speed-strength producing the optimal amount of force in the shortest time frame possible (30-80 % of 1RM).

-Example exercises include: Second pull variations of the Clean and Snatch, Jump Squats, and Bench Press Throw @ 30-80% of 1RM.
+Example exercises include: Second pull variations of the Clean and Snatch, Jump Squats, and Bench Press Throw at 30-80 % of 1RM.

 Exercise examples include: Fast stretch-shortening plyometric drills such as: hopping, bounding, sprinting and assisted sprinting.

 These different training zones are merely guidelines for various intensities and can be manipulated to fit the athlete in hand.
 They have been developed by exercise professionals for educational purposes in order to demonstrate the effects of different exercises and intensities on athletic performance.
 However, each training zone, or section of the force-velocity curve, will provide different physiological adaptations and therefore may have its own benefit for the athlete.
 For example, if an athlete is very strong (i.e. has a high 1RM), but performs poorly during speed tests (e.g. 20m sprint test), then spending time at the maximal velocity and speed-strength zones may be of great benefit for the athlete.